pulse-framework/pulse/docs/v2/docs/collection-methods.md

 It is possible to collect either a single object, or an array of objects— however if your API returns an _object of objects_ see [`collectByKeys()`](#collectbykeys)

 [Groups](/v2/docs/collections.html#groups) preserve the ordering and grouping of data using indexes, which are simply arrays of ids.
-The Collect method will take care of adding collected items to a group, and creating a group if one does not already exist.
+This method will take care of adding collected items to a group, and creating a group if one does not already exist.

 ### _Parameters_ `()`